Betelgeuse1/NordThemeGeany/README.md

 A homemade version of the [Nord theme][nordlink] for geany.

 ## Installation
+Simply run the following command to only install the editor theme.
+`$ ./nord`

+If you want to go full Nord style, you can install the GTK theme too.
+`$ ./nord --gtk`

+Running this command will save your old geany.css file as old_geany.css,
+inside your geany config folder if you ever want to go back to normal.

 ## Appearance
 * ### Nord theme
+	Some example of how the theme looks with different languages.

 	##### C
 	![Nord theme image C][nordconfC]